ThreeLetters/SuperSQL/README.md

 * Simple API - SuperSQL comes with a simple api for simple queries to increase performance.
 No need to go overkill for something as simple as `SELECT * FROM table`
 * Smaller & lightweight - SuperSQL is smaller than medoo
 * Development - SuperSQL's code is well structured and it is commented - so you can understand it more
-* Medoo has source mapping - SuperSQL doesnt support it yet
 * SuperSQL is faster - Using xdebug, we found that superSQL is faster than medoo. (x1000,6%)

 ## Special thanks